Supporting Youth & Young Adults of Color

 Diverse Revolutionary Unitarian Universalist Multicultural Ministries (DRUUMM) is the Unitarian Universalist, anti-racist, anti-oppressive, multicultural organization of people of color.
 Become a member and like DRUUMM on Facebook to stay in touch.

-LREDA Diversity and Inclusion Team challenges the members of the Liberal Religious Educators Assocation (LREDA) to act as transformative leaders in growing inclusive congregations that model accountability, integrity and hope in the spirit of radical hospitality.
+LREDA D iversity and Inclusion Team challenges the members of the Liberal Religious Educators Association (LREDA) to act as transformative leaders in growing inclusive congregations that model accountability, integrity and hope in the spirit of radical hospitality.

 The Committee for Anti-Racism and Anti-Oppression (CARM) of the UU Ministers Association (UUMA) works to strengthen the ministry of the UUMA by assisting the UUMA in becoming and remaining an anti-racist, anti-oppressive, and multicultural organization with particular attention to racial, cultural, ethnic, and economic oppressions.